Fatimid Caliphate

 After the reigns of al-'Aziz and al-Hakim, the long reign of al-Mustansir entrenched a regime in which the caliph remained aloof from state affairs and viziers took on greater importance.
 Political and ethnic factionalism within the army led to a civil war in the 1060s, which threatened the empire's survival.
 After a period of revival during the tenure of the vizier Badr al-Jamali, the Fatimid caliphate declined rapidly during the late eleventh and twelfth centuries.
 In addition to internal difficulties, the caliphate was weakened by the encroachment of the Seljuk Turks into Syria in the 1070s and the arrival of the Crusaders in the Levant in 1097.
-In 1171, Saladin abolished the dynasty's rule and founded the Ayyubid dynasty, which incorporated Egypt back into the nominal sphere of authority of the Abbasid Caliphate.
+In 1171, Saladin abolished the dynasty's rule and founded the Ayyubid dynasty, which incorporated the Levant and Egypt back into the nominal sphere of authority of the Abbasid Caliphate.

 Name

-The Fatimid dynasty claimed descent from Fatimah, the daughter of the Islamic prophet Muhammad.
-The dynasty legitimized its claim through descent from Muhammad by way of his daughter and her husband Ali, the first Shi'a imam, hence the dynasty's name, faṭimiyy (فَاطِمِيّ), the Arabic relative adjective for Fāṭima.
+The Fatimid dynasty claimed descent from Fatimah, the daughter of Muhammad.
+The dynasty legitimised its claim through descent from Muhammad by way of his daughter and her husband Ali, the first Shi'a imam, hence the dynasty's name, faṭimiyy (فَاطِمِيّ), the Arabic relative adjective for Fāṭima.

-Emphasizing its Alid descent, the dynasty named itself simply the 'Alid dynasty' (al-dawla al-alawiyya), but many hostile Sunni sources only refer to them as the Ubaydids (Banu Ubayd), after the diminutive form Ubayd Allah for the name of the first Fatimid caliph.
+Emphasising its Alid descent, the dynasty named itself simply the 'Alid dynasty' (al-dawla al-alawiyya), but many hostile Sunni sources only refer to them as the Ubaydids (Banu Ubayd), after the diminutive form Ubayd Allah for the name of the first Fatimid caliph.